BACK

 The term “short” has become a meaningless phrase in common culture to mean “anything wrong with an electrical device.”

-A short circuit is a particular fault that can mean one of two things in technical lingo:
+In reality, a short circuit is a particular fault that can mean one of two things in technical lingo:

-1. Any two circuits that are connecting in an undesigned manner
+1. Any two circuits that are connecting in an undesigned manner.

-This issue would be the case if a control wire had two conductors connected together due to abrasion, like a Y and G circuit “shorted” in a thermostat wire between the furnace and the thermostat.
+This issue would be the case if a control wire had two conductors connected due to abrasion, like a Y and G circuit “shorted” in a thermostat wire between the furnace and the thermostat.
 This case would result in the condenser running whenever the blower is energized.
 Whether this is even a “real” short or not is disputed, but we commonly refer to it that way in the trade.

 2. A no-load path between two points of differing charges.